MAAP-Project/authorizer/README.md

 ## MAAP Developer Notes

 This WordPress plugin is forked from [authorizer](https://wordpress.org/plugins/authorizer/), modified to use a CAS proxy login instead direct authentication.

+#### Custom user profile view (maapprofile.php)

 Also included in this project is a custom [MAAP profile view](maapprofile.php) that references a CAS proxy granting ticket.
-To use this custom view, add it in the `page-templates` folder of a WordPress theme, and then create a new WordPress page that references the template.
+To use this custom view, add it in the `page-templates` folder of a WordPress theme, and then create a new WordPress page that references the template. ***Be sure to update the environment specific paths in this script to match the environment on which it is being deployed.***

+#### Enabling Sessions

 The modified authentication code relies on the use of sessions.
 If the Wordpress site does not have sessions configured, one tested solution is to add the following code to the `/wp-includes/functions.php` file: